CNN reports big audience for online live debate stream

 Viewership peaked about five minutes later with about 921,000 simultaneous viewers, a CNN spokesman said.
 By comparison, this year's American football Super Bowl peaked at 1.3 million viewers, CNN said.

-CNN, a unit of Time Warner Inc (TWX.N), streamed the debate on its website without requiring proof of a cable TV subscription.
+CNN, a unit of Time Warner Inc, streamed the debate on its website without requiring proof of a cable TV subscription.

 Billionaire Donald Trump's combative speaking style has boosted interest in the race for the Republican nomination.
 He shared a stage with 10 other candidates.
 Four other Republicans, who rank lower in opinion polls, took part in an earlier debate.